adonisdario/data-science/best-gk-2023-24/readme.md

 Nottingham Forest:
   > *Before M. Sels arrival at N. Forest, the team was 64th in SoTA/90 (4.6) and 62nd in PSxG/90 (1.4).
 As for the goalkeepers, they were 99th in Save% (58.8%), 101st in Goals Avoided (-39.3) and 82nd in Saves/90 (2.5).*
   > *After M. Sels arrival, the defensive linemen improved from regular to good, but not because of Sels' performances.
-In fact, he was slightly worse than the previous goalkeepers, becoming the worst goalkeepers in Save%, Goals Avoided and bottom 10 in Saves/90.*
+In fact, he was slightly worse than the previous goalkeepers, becoming the worst goalkeeper in Save%, Goals Avoided and bottom 10 in Saves/90.*

 ### Conclusion

 **M. Sels** stood out as the worst goalkeeper from the top5 leagues.
 He was in 2 different teams, with good defensive linemen and still had the worst numbers.
-Strasbourg and N. Forest struggled to secure a place in the 1st division of their leagues mostly because of M. Sels' performances
+Strasbourg and N. Forest struggled to secure a place in the 1st division of their leagues mostly because of M. Sels' performances.

 ## Outliers